LukasDrothler/fastapiutils/README.md

 A reusable FastAPI utilities package for authentication, user management, and database operations.

+## ⚠️ Breaking Change Notice

+**Version 0.2.0+**: The `FastapiContext` constructor now uses configuration objects (`AuthConfig` and `DatabaseConfig`) instead of direct parameters.
+This provides better organization, type safety, and easier configuration management.

+**Benefits of the new approach:**
+- Better separation of concerns (auth vs database configuration)
+- Type safety with dedicated configuration classes
+- Easier testing with configuration objects
+- More maintainable code structure
+- Clearer parameter organization

 ## Features

 - JWT-based authentication with RSA256 encryption